(This page revised July 26, 2018)

 |BHR and BCHR Ideal No 52 pens with nickel-plated furniture|

 For purchasers who wanted them, Waterman offered larger pens; but those pens’ nibs were also larger, and they bore numbers such as 55, 56, and 58.
-But the company did make a variety of smaller pens with Nº 2 nibs.
-First among these is the 521/2.
-The 1/2 designation indicates a pen of smaller diameter, and the 521/2 is noticeably slimmer than a standard 52:
+But the company did make a variety of smaller pens with No 2 nibs.
+First among these is the 52.
+In Waterman’s numbering system, the designation indicated a pen of smaller diameter, and the 52 is noticeably slimmer than a standard 52:

 Smaller can also mean shorter, and Waterman capitalized on the need for a compact pen by producing vest-pocket models such as the 52V:

-The 52V and 521/2V above both illustrate a third configuration that was common in the early years of fountain pens.
+The 52V and 52V above both illustrate a third configuration that was common in the early years of fountain pens.
 Fitted with a ring at the top of its cap, the ringtop was intended to be carried on a ribbon or chain.
-Women wore ringtops on a guard around the neck or attached to a chatelaine at the waist, and some men used them as well, to ensure that they wouldn’t lose their pens.
+Women wore ringtops on a “guard,” or lanyard, often called a sautoir, around the neck or attached to a chatelaine at the waist, and some men used them as well, to ensure that they wouldn’t lose their pens.

 |Ideal No 01852 (“woodgrain” hard rubber)|